- Mimic Plant Overview

 - Related Webinars

-Our Match Properties tool applies the properties of one plant (the source plant) to one or more other plants (the destination plants).
+Our Mimic Plant tool (formerly known as Match Properties) applies the properties of one plant (the source plant) to one or more other plants (the destination plants).
 The destination plants will be assigned the source plant's genus and species, symbol, rootball size, and other associated data.

-Match Properties is also a great ally for site/hardscape and irrigation design.
-For more information, see our documentation pages on:
+Mimic Plant is also a great ally for site/hardscape and irrigation design.
+For more information, see our documentation on:

 Hoping to copy a plant in your drawing to locations where you don't have a plant yet?
-Our Match Plant tool allows you to re-create an existing plant, along with its symbol and all its data, to new locations in your drawing.
+Our Clone Plant tool (formerly known as Match Plant) allows you to re-create an existing plant, along with its symbol and all its data, to new locations in your drawing.

 Plant Label toolbar

-The cursor will turn into a pickbox, and the Command line will prompt you to Select source object.
+The cursor will turn into a pickbox, and the Command line will prompt you to Select source object (unless you used the Mimic button in the Plant Manager, in which case you'll have already selected your source object by selecting a plant from your list of project plants).

 Click a plant to select it as the "source" plant.
 This plant's properties will be applied to other plants in your drawing, effectively turning those plants into the original "source" plant.